aggarwaljuh/VBAChallenge/README.md

 2018 analysis after refactoring:
 ![VBA_Challange_2017Nonrefactored.png](Resources/VBA2018R.png)

-The con of accidently making a code unusable also happened while I was writing the code.
-At one point while rewritting the for loop in step 4 I accedently included the initialization in the worksheet in the for loop causing the first row "AY" to not show up (I accedently kept overwritting the data.)
+The con of accidentally making a code unusable also happened while I was writing the code.
+At one point while rewriting the for loop in step 4 I accidentally included the initialization in the worksheet in the for loop causing the first row "AY" to not show up (I accidentally kept overwriting the data.)
+Another disadvantage was that there was an issue when working on the reformatting that I accidentally messed up my database (removing a couple of rows of the 2017 database).
+This made it so the results for 2018 was what was expected but 2017 was wrong.
+When the original 2017 dataset was reuploaded it worked correctly.